alanbchristie/ra-converter/README.md

 from the co-ordinate.
 In our example this would result in a value of `6h47m`.

-> That's the RA-co-ordinate of **South**, at your location, at midnight.
+> That's the RA-co-ordinate of **South**, at your location, at midnight

+Record the RA co-ordinate (`6h47m`) and the current date (i.e. `4th Jan` in my case).

-It's essentially a constant ... if your telescope is pointing directly South, from the calibrated viewing location, it will be pointing at `RA 6h 47m` (in our example) at midnight.
+The RA co-ordinate is essentially a constant ... if your telescope is pointing directly South, from the same viewing location, it will be pointing at `RA 6h47m` (in our example) at midnight on the same date every year (`4th Jan` oin my case).

+Be aware that the RA coordinate will advance by approximately 4 minutes every day (because the rotation of the earth actually only takes `23h56m`).
+In a month the RA co-ordinate seen directly South will have advanced by approximately 2 hours.
+After a year `RA 6h47m` will again be directly south of your location with leap-years compensating for the 4-minute drift.

 > Remember, if you're in a location that observes Daylight Saving Time, you will want to adjust your telescope RA axis every time it changes